 To check the status on a plan check or permit see our What's My Status?

 Permit Application Worksheet must be completed for all work requiring a permit.
+See Online Permits for permits that can be applied for via email.

 When an owner or tenant is obtaining a permit a Notice to Owner Form must be completed in addition to the Permit Application Worksheet mentioned above.